Antique Fusee Clock Restoration

 The movement was cleaned and restored.
 All rust was removed, down to every last single screw and washer.
 Moving parts were inspected and repaired.

-Looking for a experienced antique clock repairer or furniture restorer, need help or advice on antique restoration problems - contact Green & Cockburn on …
+Looking for an experienced antique clock repairer or furniture restorer, need help or advice on antique restoration problems - contact Green & Cockburn on …

 Tel : 01462 790646 or Email :enquiries@greenrestoration.co.uk